FindMySchool LogoFindMySchool

 Yes.
 The school was rated Outstanding by Ofsted in November 2022 across all key areas including Quality of Education, Behaviour and Attitudes, Personal Development, Leadership and Management, and Sixth Form Provision.
 Academic results consistently exceed expectations: GCSE Attainment 8 is 53.4 (above England average of 45.9), and 79% of sixth form leavers progress to university, with 1 student securing a Cambridge place in 2024.

 This is a voluntary aided Roman Catholic school.
 Admission is managed by Newham Local Authority through coordinated admissions.
 The school is significantly oversubscribed with approximately 2.36 applications per place.
 After looked-after children, priority goes to baptised Catholic children, particularly those resident in the Newham Deanery and attending the nearest Catholic primary school.
 Non-Catholic applicants are considered after Catholic and other faith applicants.
 Distance from home to school is used as a tie-breaker.
-The last distance offered in 2024 was 0.687 miles.
+The furthest distance at which a place was offered in 2024 was 0.687 miles.

 St Bonaventure's is rooted in Franciscan tradition and Gospel values.
 School Masses are held regularly at the linked St Anthony's Church.
 Religious education is compulsory.
 Christian principles, including the school values of Faith, Hope, Charity, Integrity, Courage, Humility, and Kinship, are embedded throughout school life.
 Families uncomfortable with explicit Catholic practice should consider alternative schools.